 Robyn manages all of Sasco's logistics including travel and hospitality for our crew and customers.
 In addition, the company marketing and social media efforts are handled by her, including all those pictures you see on Facebook during and after each race.

-In her spare time, Robyn and her husband Dave take care of their 7 rescued dogs and cats at their home near VIR, aptly named Handyland.
+In her spare time, Robyn and her husband Dave take care of their 6 rescued dogs and 2 cats at their home near VIR, aptly named Handyland.
+They are very involved in dog rescue and frequently have many foster puppies and dogs in their home.
+In 2017, they founded Vintage Racers for Rescues, which raises money for several dog rescue groups for which they foster.

 Buddy joined SascoSports in 2012 after working decades in racing on a variety of race cars.
-He is a familiar face to racers near and far and is a tremendous addition to our team.
-Buddy is also a very accomplished race car driver and we hope to see him back in the drivers seat soon.
+He is a familiar face to racers near and far and is a tremendous asset to our team.
+Buddy is also a very accomplished race car driver who can sometimes be found racing Denny Wilson’s Lotus 7.

 Linda Bailey Owens